owainow/Bestellen-Cloud-Management-Plugin/README.md

 The limit to this plugin is that machines are only deleted if the slave names in jenkins match the name in the cloud (Which is good practice anyway).

 ## Getting Started:
-To build the plugin, please use Maven 3.3.9 or above, with JDK 8.
+To build the plugin, please use Maven 3.3.9 or above, with JDK 8 and Groovy 3.0 or above.
 The plugin can be built using:

 ```console